andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ![IMG_2180](https://user-images.githubusercontent.com/76150626/174133694-50b4d23b-7ee6-42a3-8d64-24de60890dde.jpeg)

-# with beta Bridge Firmware 1953188021
+### Attention with beta Bridge Firmware 1953188021 or upcoming new firmware
 I am facing issus receiving zero events with yadomiˋs contrib.
 The SSE flow  that you can find in the flows subfolder, works perfect.
 Just be aware of upcoming Updates.
-# Update: Problem solved generating a new key
+##### Update: Problem solved generating a new key

-## Please read the whole readme before use!
+# Please read the whole readme before use!

 This respository is an example flow how to communicate using https-request with the HUE-Bridge, using HUE's Restful API V2 (Clip API)
 It includes various sample flows, sub-flows, descriptions and a lot more.